Differentiable Autoencoding Neural Operator for Interpretable and Integrable Latent Space Modeling: Numerical Experiments

-These results indicate that DIANO achieves a favorable balance between compression and interpretability, effectively capturing essential flow features while maintaining a compact latent representation.
-CNO also captures multiscale latent flow structures, but with increased difficulty in its interpretability.
-In contrast, CNN-AE and NN-AE, although capable of reconstructing the flow fields, exhibit limitations in latent organization and interpretability.
+These results indicate that DIANO achieves a favorable balance between compression and the coherency of latent vortical structures, effectively capturing essential flow features while maintaining a compact latent representation.
+From a qualitative perspective, DIANO preserves coherent vortical structures in the latent space, while quantitatively, it maintains consistency with the underlying energy cascade behavior across the experiments considered.
+This balance is determined by the choice of Fourier modes and the compression ratio, which control the trade-off among reconstruction fidelity, structural resolution, and spectral accuracy.